Saikat-Sinha/Github-Issues/README.md

 # `Github Issues Clone` — with AngularJS 1.5

-This project is an application skeleton for a typical [AngularJS][angularjs] web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+This project is an application skeleton for a typical GitHub Issues AngularJS web app.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.

 ## Getting Started